 Would you benefit from a dedicated server?

 For most businesses their online presence is a key asset in the marketing tool kit, for many it is critical.
-For those businesses that rely on their website as a source of revenue it is important for it to be online and performing optimally all day, every day.
-A web server is an important part of running an online business, it is relied upon and much in the way a plumber would rely on his van, a mechanic his tools and a photographer his camera.
+For those businesses that rely on their website as a source of revenue it is important for it to be online and performing all day, every day.
+A web server is an important part of running an online business.
+It is relied upon and much in the way a plumber would rely on his van, a mechanic his tools and a photographer his camera.
 This article takes a look at whether your business would benefit from a dedicated web server.

 What is a dedicated server?

 A dedicated web server is a physical server that is for the use of only one customer.
-The server is used to host websites belonging to that customer only; these websites are able to fully utilise the memory and processor resources within the system.
+The server hosts websites belonging to that customer only.
+These websites are able to utilise the memory and processor resources within the system.

-A dedicated server is the best hosting arrangement for any business and website, since the server resources are not shared with other companies.
-Your website exists in its own safe zone, unaffected by other website ‘neighbours’ who may be experiencing high volumes of traffic; this means that your business-critical website doesn’t slow down when others are busy.
+A dedicated server is the best hosting arrangement for any business and website.
+This is since the server resources are not shared with other companies.
+Your website exists in its own safe zone, unaffected by other website ‘neighbours’ who may be experiencing high volumes of traffic.
+This means that your business-critical website doesn’t slow down when others are busy.
 If your website is hosted on a standard shared server it may be competing for server resource with up to 300 other websites.

 Because it is not shared with other websites, a dedicated server is the most secure and crucially the most reliable type of hosting.